juanlamadrid20/dbrx-multi-agent-retail-intelligence/10-genie-rooms/README.genie.customer-behavior.md

 # Customer Behavior
 A customer behavior analyst would ask questions that help uncover patterns, trends, and actionable insights about how customers interact with products, channels, and the brand.

-Based on the data and queries in your notebook, here are some typical questions:
+Examples

+- what products are trending?
+- Which products or categories are at risk of stockout or overstock?
+- Which segments respond best to personalization?
+- Through which channels do customers prefer to shop?
+-

 Customer Segmentation & Value